Seer: Language Instructed Video Prediction with Latent Diffusion Models: Methodology

+Specifically, as shown in Figure~\ref{fig:fstextpipline}, we start with a global CLIP text embedding, denoted as $(l, C)$, where $l$ signifies the text sentence length and $C$ is the channel size, we initialize learnable tokens with shape $(n, l, C)$ where $n$ denotes the number of frames.
+The tokens are fed into the text sequential attention layer to perform self-attention along the $l$ axis.
+Subsequently, the cross-attention layer employs these learnable tokens as queries and the global text embedding as keys and values, resulting in a one-to-multiple projection from the global text into $n$ time steps.
+This yields $(n, l, C)$ tokens for $n$ frame containing task instruction information.
+Finally, the temporal attention layer conducts directed attention along the $n$ axis for each token in the textual sequence, transforming the macro-instruction progress into frame-specific guidance.

 After getting $n$ sub-instruction embeddings corresponding to each frame, the next step is to inject this guidance into the diffusion process, which is commonly completed by a cross-attention layer.
-As shown in Figure~\ref{fig:fseq} (b), different from the existing works that calculate the cross-attention between the global instruction embedding and $n$ frames~\cite{vdm,imagenvideo,magicvideo,tuneavideo}, we propose to perform cross-attention individually between the visual latent vectors and sub-instruction embedding of each frame and then concatenate $n$ results together, which is called Frame-individual Cross-Attention (\textit{fic-attn}).
-Note that: the parameters in \textit{fic-attn} are loaded from the T2I stable diffusion model and are frozen during training; and only the calculation of the attention scores for different frames is changed.
+As shown in Figure~\ref{fig:fseq} (b), different from the existing works~\citep{magicvideo,tuneavideo} that calculate the cross-attention between the global instruction embedding and $n$ frames.
+In our cross-attention layer, where cross-attention is calculated separately between visual latent vectors and sub-instruction embeddings for each frame, and the results from all frames are then concatenated, an attention mechanism we refer to as frame-individual cross-attention (\textit{fic-attn}).

-\textbf{Initialization~~} We find initialization is critical to FSText decomposer.
+\paragraph{Initialization~~} We find initialization is critical to FSText decomposer.
 Especially, the random initialization fails to approximate the distribution of text embeddings in the pretrained T2I model and results in poor performance.
-To guarantee the sub-instruction embeddings become a close approximation of the CLIP text embedding, we employ an initialization strategy by enforcing the FSText decomposer to be an identity function.
-It can be achieved by this objective: Note that this initialization step is completed before the diffusion process.
-We will ablate this design in Section~\ref{sec:ablate:fstext}.
+To guarantee the sub-instruction embeddings become a close approximation of the CLIP text embedding, we employ an initialization strategy by enforcing the FSText decomposer to be an identity function (Note that this initialization step is completed before the diffusion process.
+We ablate this design in Section~\ref{sec:ablate:fstext}).
+It can be achieved by this objective: